TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 32/Job 32.3.md

 ---

-Also against his three friends was his wrath kindled, because they had found no answer, and yet had condemned Job.
+Also his wrath was kindled against his three friends, because they had found no answer, and yet had condemned Job.